Lupus Pain Management Options

 If your mobility is severely affected due to pain, start small with movements like moving your head slowly from side to side, letting your eyes lead, gazing further beyond your shoulder each time.
-If you can’t lift your limbs, start by stretching your hands or doing slow circles with your ankles.
+If you cannot lift your limbs, start by stretching your hands or doing slow circles with your ankles.

 Work your way up to fuller, slow-paced stretches like restoration yoga or Tai Chi.
-If you can’t afford to take a class, there are a variety of free YouTube videos you can move along to.
+If you cannot afford to take a class, there are a variety of free YouTube videos you can move along to.

 Envelope Yourself in Moist Heat

 Moist heat is recommended, as apposed to dry heat, to soothe aching joints.
 Relax in a hot tub or sauna, lie under a moist heated towel, or my lupus pain management go-to, take a hot shower.

 The next time you experience physical pain, notice what happens to your breath.
 Your breathing becomes shallow and your body tenses, adding to the pain that you are already feeling.

 By deepening our breath, we relax our bodies almost immediately.

 Close your eyes, take a deep breath through your nose over five slow counts, then exhale through your mouth on another five counts.
 You can imagine you are breathing into the affected area, filling it with healing air, and then breathing out the toxins and pain.